 - Amazing lineup of speakers.
 I’ll share more in the ‘lessons learned’ section below...

-Great community of conference attendees.
-Like I mentioned, I’ve been to lots of different events, and not all are created equal.
-Sean and co did a great job of cultivating an amazing community of entrepreneurs and business owners, and that made the event more welcoming and intimate.
+- Great community of conference attendees.
+As I mentioned, I’ve been to many different events, and not all are created equal.
+Sean and co did a great job cultivating an amazing community of entrepreneurs and business owners, which made the event more welcoming and intimate.

 - So many tacos (it did take place in Austin, after all)